 Add the mushrooms and cook for a further 5 minutes, then add the flour.
 Cook the flour out for a few minutes – you may find it sticks to the pan a bit, but don’t worry as next up is the veg stock.
 As soon as you add the veg stock, keep stirring to scrape the bits from the bottom of the pan and you’ll find the sauce is thickening.

-Add the thyme sprigs (you can remove them later) most of the parsley, the vegan Worcestershire sauce (if you have any), cider vinegar and soya or oat cream, bring to the boil, then reduce the heat and leave to simmer for 15 minutes.
+Add the thyme sprigs (you can remove them later) most of the parsley, the vegan Worcestershire sauce (if you have any), cider vinegar and soya or oat cream, bring to a boil, then reduce the heat and leave to simmer for 15 minutes.
 Remove the thyme sprigs, if you want.
 Serve with rice.